-In a nutshell: Makawao is a soulful little eclectic town, with more diversity in shops than you can count space for shops.
+In a nutshell: Makawao is a soulful little eclectic town, with as much diversity in shops as in people.
 Oh, and the best bakery in the state (and probably beyond.)

 Minuses: Parking is tough, except at the non-central municipal lot.